Replacing in-tank/lifter fuel pump on a Mk1 Golf

 Step 3 - Disconnect the power socket and fuel hoses

 There will be 2 rubber fuel lines attached to metal inlet pipes atop the fuel pump cover - one is the outlet fuel line, the other is the return fuel line.
 These will be held in place with radiator hose clips.
 Undo these clips and slide the rubber hoses off the inlet pipes.
 Have paper towel ready to soak up any fuel that may spill from these hoses.
-Be careful to not lose the pipes or hose clips down the sides of the fuel tank.

 Next, remove the power clip.
 Just squeeze and pull gently.